 And there you have it!
 Don’t they look so completely different?
 I can’t believe how much of a transformation took place with just a little bit of effort.
 They look so nice against the dark walls.

+You MUST see how the completed makeover looks now!
 If you want to see my other One Room Challenge project from the week, check out my post on how to make a DIY leather pillow out of a thrift store jacket!
-And be sure to check back on Thursday for a reveal of how the room is coming so far.